ppwwyyxx/wechat-dump/README.md

 ## 导出安卓微信消息记录

-WeChat, as the most popular mobile IM app in China, doesn't provide any options to export structured message history.
+WeChat, as the most popular mobile IM app in China, doesn't provide any methods to export structured message history.

-This tool can decrypt and parse WeChat messages on a rooted android phone, and dump messages into self-contained html files including voice messages, images, emojis, videos, etc.
+We reverse-engineered the storage protocol of WeChat messages, and provide this tool to decrypt and parse WeChat messages on a rooted android phone.
+It can also render the messages into self-contained html files including voice messages, images, emojis, videos, etc.

 If the tool works for you, please take a moment to __add your phone/OS to__ [the wiki](https://github.com/ppwwyyxx/wechat-dump/wiki).

-### How to use:
+## How to use:

 #### Dependencies:
 + adb and rooted android phone connected to a Linux/Mac OSX/Win10+Bash.